 Rawmarsh Ryecroft Infant School Pupil Premium Information

-The Pupil Premium Grant (for 2017-18) was allocated to local authorities / school for pupils who are eligible / who were eligible for free school meals (FSM) in January 2017 / have been known to be eligible for free school meals at any time for the last six years.
+The Pupil Premium Grant –PPG- (for 2017-18) was allocated to local authorities / school for pupils who are eligible / who were eligible for free school meals (FSM) in January 2017 / have been known to be eligible for free school meals at any time for the last six years.
+It provides the school with additional funding to raise the attainment of disadvantaged pupils from Reception to year 2 in our school.

 Governors and all members of staff accept responsibility for all pupils in school including those who are eligible for pupil premium funding.